lxtqa/Ripple/README.md

 Simply use `kill` command or `Ctrl+C` to stop the client.

 The web-based console is located in: `http://127.0.0.1:6001`, which can be used to manage configurations.

+> Known issues: please confirm that there is only one active ip for the client node, i.e., please disable other network connections in OS to guarantee that ripple-client is binded to correct address.

 ### Publish/Subscribe
 Simply use the web-based console of the client to subscribe/unsubscribe specific topics, providing the application name and the key.